bangze-93/ceph-storage-cluster/README.md

-## Deploy Ceph cluster with Ansible on Ubuntu 20
+## Deploy Ceph Storage Cluster with Ansible on Ubuntu 20
 Adjust the IP's in playbook.yml with your env
 ```
   vars: